JazminVidal/gop-dnn-epadb/README.md

 ./data_preparation.sh
 ```

-2. After running data_preparation.sh, go to kaldi/egs/gop/s5

-3. Replace make_test_case.sh in kaldi/egs/gop/s5/local and run.sh in kaldi/egs/gop/s5 with the ones provided in the misc folder in this repository.

 6. Run the run.sh script:

 ```
 ./run.sh
 ```

-7. You will find the reuslts in the exp folder.
+7. You will find the results in the results folder.

 ## How to evaluate

-1. Move the gop.1.txt file resulting from running kaldi/gop recipe for Epa-DB to kaldi/egs/epadb/evaluation

-2. Run the evaluation script:
+1. Run the evaluation script:

 ```
-./go.run.generate_data_for_eval.sh
+./run_eval.sh
 ```

-3. You should expect to obtain a pickle file with all the information necessary to compure ROC, AUC, and EERs.
+3. You should expect to obtain a pickle file with all the information necessary to compute ROC, AUC, and EERs.

 ## References